 We can all benefit from saving money here and there.
-An easy way to accomplish this is by improving energy efficiency throughout your home.
-Upgrading your HVAC equipment or installing a smart thermostat, for example, gives you more control over your HVAC system, contributing to a more energy-efficient home and more affordable monthly energy bills.
+One of the easiest ways to do so is by identifying energy inefficiencies around your home.
+Upgrading your HVAC equipment or installing a smart thermostat, for example, gives you more control over your HVAC equipment, resulting in a more energy-efficient home and savings on your monthly energy bills.

-Continue below to read about 4 ways you can make energy-efficient home improvements.
+Continue below to learn more about 4 ways you can make energy-efficient home changes.

 1. Install a Smart Thermostat

-If you still use a round-dial thermostat and access it manually, consider taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which includes numerous features to assist with energy efficiency.
+If you still use a round-dial thermostat and control it manually, think about taking a step toward the future by installing a smart, or Wi-Fi, thermostat – which contains several features to make your home more energy efficient.

-The functionality homeowners like the most is being able to control their smart thermostats from anywhere through their smartphone or other smart device.
-For example, in situations where you forget to adjust your thermostat before taking a vacation, you can simply use your smartphone and make any needed adjustments.
+The function homeowners like the most is having the capability to control their smart thermostats from wherever with their smartphone or other smart device.
+As an example, if you forget to use your thermostat before taking a vacation, you can easily take out your smartphone and make any needed adjustments.

-Just like a programmable thermostat, a smart thermostat allows you to schedule your home’s temperature based on the time of day and day of the week so you’re not heating or cooling an empty house.
-Smart thermostats also feature the ability to understand your temperature preferences over time and automatically make energy-efficient modifications.
-They can even provide monthly energy reports that demonstrate how much energy you’re using and when so you can make adjustments to reduce costs.
+Like a programmable thermostat, a smart thermostat permits you to set up a schedule for your home’s temperature based on the time of day and day of the week so you’re not cooling or heating an empty house.
+Smart thermostats also have the capacity to understand your temperature preferences over time and automatically make energy-efficient modifications.
+They also provide monthly energy reports that demonstrate how much energy you've used and when so you can make changes to cut costs.

-If you’re wanting to know how to secure a free smart thermostat, check with your utility company to see if there are any discounts or free smart thermostats available to you.
+If you’re wondering how to secure a free smart thermostat, talk to your utility company to learn if there are any discounts or free smart thermostats available to you.

 2. HVAC Tune Ups

-Unfortunately, some homeowners often forget about having their heating and cooling systems maintained.
-While this does not seem like a huge deal, a lack of maintenance could produce a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.
+Regrettably, many homeowners often forget to keep their heating and cooling systems maintained.
+While this may not seem like a problem, a lack of maintenance could lead to a number of issues, including inefficiency, breakdowns, and a shorter system lifespan.

-When performing an HVAC maintenance service, a heating and cooling technician will evaluate your HVAC system, clean important components, and identify minor issues before they lead to bigger, more expensive repair issues.
-Maintenance keeps HVAC systems functioning at optimal condition, which means less energy is used to heat and cool your home.
-This can reduce your energy bills, expand the lifespan of HVAC equipment, and contribute to fewer repairs.
+During an HVAC maintenance service, the technician should examine your HVAC system, clean key components, and catch minor flaws before they lead to bigger, more expensive repair issues.
+Tune ups keep HVAC systems working at optimal condition, which means less energy is needed to heat and cool your home.
+This will reduce your energy bills, increase the lifespan of HVAC equipment, and contribute to fewer repairs.

-We encourage two HVAC tune ups each year – one during the spring before summer and another in the fall before the arrival of winter weather.
+We encourage two HVAC tune ups each year – once during the spring before summer and one during the fall before the arrival of winter weather.

-Unfortunately, like any appliance, HVAC systems have a shelf life and eventually need to be replaced.
-Newer heaters and cooling products are much more energy efficient than units produced just over 10 years ago.
-Fortunately, helpful HVAC companies like JTech Mechanical can perform professional services including furnace installation in Magnolia.
+Unfortunately, like all appliances, HVAC systems can't run forever and eventually need to be replaced.
+New heaters and cooling equipment is much more efficient than equipment manufactured just over 10 years ago.
+Thankfully, quality HVAC companies like JTech Mechanical can offer professional services such as furnace installation in .

-Well-maintained furnaces and air conditioners can live approximately 15-20 years.
-If the equipment is within that period of time, it can be a good idea to replace them now to minimize the risk of untimely breakdowns that can leave you cold and uncomfortable if it’s a cold winter night.
-If your HVAC system is about 15 years old and needs an expensive repair, it’s almost always time to replace the system.
-Per the U.S. Department of Energy, upgrading to a new HVAC system can sometimes save you approximately 20-40% on your monthly energy bills, so you’ll recover some of the costs of installing a new system.
+Well-maintained furnaces and air conditioners can live around 15-20 years.
+If your system is within that period of time, it can be a good idea to replace them ahead of time to avoid untimely equipment failures that can leave you cold and uncomfortable if it’s a cold winter night.
+If your equipment is about 15 years old and requires an expensive repair, it’s almost always time to replace the unit.
+Per the U.S. Department of Energy, upgrading to a new HVAC system can save you about 20-40% on your monthly energy bills, so you’ll get back some of the costs of installing a new system.

-A professional comfort technician can help you determine the most energy efficient HVAC system available.
-For the most part, look for HVAC systems that are Energy Star certified, meaning the equipment fulfills firm guidelines established by the U.S. Environmental Protection Agency.
-LENNOX HVAC systems can be some of the most efficient systems on the market, boasting both high AFUE and SEER ratings.
-AFUE is for heating systems and illustrates how well they convert fuel to heat.
-SEER, on the other hand, is used to measure the efficiency of cooling equipment.
+A professional heating and cooling technician can help you determine the most energy efficient HVAC system available.
+In general, seek out HVAC systems that are Energy Star certified, meaning the equipment satisfies rigid guidelines established by the U.S. Environmental Protection Agency.
+LENNOX HVAC systems can be some of the most efficient systems around, boasting both high AFUE and SEER ratings.
+AFUE is intended for heating systems and measures how well they convert fuel to heat.
+SEER, in the meantime, is used to measure the efficiency of cooling systems.

-Get in touch with a reputable HVAC provider like JTech Mechanical for air conditioning installation in Magnolia.
+Get in touch with a reputable HVAC provider like JTech Mechanical for air conditioning installation in .

 4. Use Energy-Efficient Air Filters

-If you’re searching for new HVAC filters, consider that not all air filters are the same.
-Some air filters are far more successful than others, leading to lower energy bills and a cleaner home environment.
+If you’re shopping for new HVAC filters, keep in mind that not all air filters are created equally.
+Some air filters are far more efficient than others, contributing to lower energy bills and cleaner indoor air.

-The efficiency of HVAC air filters is rated by their Minimum Efficiency Reporting Value, or MERV rating.
-The MERV scale ranges from 1-20; the higher the number, the more effective the filters are.
-It’s important to note, however, that high-efficiency air filters can actually impede airflow too much based on the type of HVAC system you have.
-It’s important to read the owner’s manual before purchasing a filter to find the right one for your system.
+The effectiveness of HVAC air filters is scored by their Minimum Efficiency Reporting Value, or MERV rating.
+The MERV scale ranges between 1-20; the higher the number, the more effective the filters are.
+It’s relevant to note, though, that high-efficiency air filters can sometimes impede airflow too much according to the type of HVAC system you installed.
+It’s important to review the owner’s manual before getting a filter to find the best option for your system.